 Step 3: Implement Proper Security Hygiene

-Even the best tools fail without proper practices.
+Even the best tools fail without good habits.
 Follow these guidelines from our privacy best practices guide:

-• Verify recipient identity before sending sensitive data
+- Verify the recipient's identity before sending sensitive data.

 Step 4: Understand the Legal Landscape